-The last Lemma gives a uniform bound between the image of a maximal flat, supported on good domains, and the maximal flat supported on the image of the supports.
+The last Lemma of this Subsection gives a quantitative bound on the Hausdorff distance between the image of a maximal flat, supported on good domains, and the maximal flat supported on the image of the supports.
 In the case of $\MCG/N$, this will tell us that the quasi-isometry permutes “Dehn twist flats”, up to uniformly bounded distance.

 \begin{lem}[Flats go to flats] Let $(X,\frakS)$ be an asymphoric HHS of rank $\nu$, satisfying Assumptions \eqref{ass1} - \eqref{ass6}.
 For every $L\ge 0$ there exists $C\ge0$ such that the following holds.
-Let $f:\,X\to X$ be a $(L,L)$-quasi-isometry.
+Let $f\colon X\to X$ be a $(L,L)$-quasi-isometry.
 Let $\{U_i\}_{i=1}^\nu$ be a complete support set, made of good domains, and let $\mathcal F_{\{U_i\}}$ be the standard flat it supports.
 Similarly, let $\mathcal F_{\{f_G(U_i)\}}$ the standard flat supported on $\{f_G(U_i)\}_{i=1}^\nu$.
 Then $\dist_{Haus}\left(f\left(\mathcal F_{\{U_i\}}\right), \mathcal F_{\{f_G(U_i)\}}\right)\le C$. \end{lem}

-\begin{proof} One can argue as in \cite[Lemma 5.9]{quasiflat}, whose proof only relies on asymphoricity of $X$ and the fact that $f_{Hin}$ maps hinges on the same support to hinges on the same support. \end{proof}
+\begin{proof} One can argue as in \cite[Lemma 5.9]{quasiflat}, whose proof only relies on asymphoricity of $X$ and the fact that $f_{Hin}$ preserves beign co-supported. \end{proof}